chrisbog/intro-to-git/lesson2/lesson2.md

 # Lesson 2
 ## Managing a branch workflow for people working in groups
 Where the power of git and github comes in is the ability for use to manage a project while multiple people are working on it.
-In this tutorial, we are going to have a single person helping to to update the source code.
+In this tutorial, we are going to simulate a single developer working on this project.

-The workflow that i'm going to follow very closely mimics the following graphic.
+The workflow that i'm going to follow very closely mimics a piece of the following graphic.
 In this graphic, we are going to have a master branch of our software development effort.
 From this master branch, we are going to have multiple developers working on this product.

 ![Test](img/overall-workflow.png "Optional Title")

 In future examples, we will see more detailed examples on how people can work on the same project.

 ## Release methodology
-So when working on a project as a group, what is the best way to work together on the same project.
-After reading alot of topics, on the issue, I really like the following workflow.
-Not only does this folow github very closely, but it makes alot of sense from a development standpoint.
+So when working on a project as a group, what is the best way to work together on the same project?
+After reading alot of documents, on the issue, I really like the following workflow.
+Not only does this follow github very closely, but it makes alot of sense from a development standpoint.

 We are going to use three different types of releases for this code example:

 * production - This is the production code that our customers will be leveraging.
 * release - This is a new release of code that we will be creating.
 This might represent different versions that we eventually would be publishing.
+Think of this as the next version of code.
 * feature - This is the version of our code that we are currently developing on.

-The idea is that production is what our customers are using, release is the next version of code, and feature is the individual features within that new version of code.
+The idea is that production is what our customers are using, release is the next version of code, and feature is the individual features within that new release of code.

 With this high level methodology, you can create really complex software development projects and have git and github manage the repositories fully.

 ## Branching capabilities in git
 So the principal component of this will be leveraging branches in both git and github.
-You can think of branches as a independent snapshot of our code where were can make changes, play, experiment, etc and not affect other code.
+You can think of branches as a independent snapshot of our code where were can make changes, play, and experiment and not affect other code.

 By default, when you create a repository in github, it is created in a master branch.
 In our example, we are going to leverage the difference branches to mimic our release methodology.